Mineral Resources & Ore Reserves

 The resource estimates were generated from 26,226 2m composites in six geologically defined domains with two sub-domains for partially weathered material and fresh rock.
 Grade modelling used MIK with a maximum search distance of 26m by 52.5m by 52.5m and a minimum number of data points of 8 to generate grades for a 10mE by 25mN by 5mRL panel size with an SMU of 2.5m by 5m by 2.5m.
 Classification of the resources was based in part on the assumption that Vital plans to selectively mine the deposit via an open pit method.

 The current Mineral Resource estimate for the Watershed deposit consists of Measured, Indicated and Inferred Mineral Resources (Table 3).
-The resource data was prepared in accordance with the JORC Code 2004 guidelines for Mineral Resource reporting.
+This information was prepared and first disclosed under the 2004 JORC Code.
+There has not been any material change since it was last reported and it has been restated and classified using the 2012 JORC Code and Guidelines.

 |Mineral Resource estimate for the Watershed deposit|